Make memories with your kids by making an array of wonderful keepsakes or ornaments with our salt dough recipe and tips.

 It’s super easy to learn how to make salt dough, read through the recipe and start making your first batch right away as we are almost certain you already have all that you need in your kitchen pantry.

-We will go beyond just sharing the salt dough recipe, you’ll also find some tried and true tips and tricks to help you make the best salt dough ever, each and every time, that just might last you for years to come.
-Plus dozens of ideas to help you with decorating your own – from salt dough hand print keepsakes to “evergreen” ideas to make all year round.
+We will go beyond just sharing the dough recipe, you’ll also find some tried and true tips and tricks to help you make the best salt dough ever, each and every time, that just might last you for years to come.
+Plus dozens of ideas to help you with decorating your own – from hand print keepsakes to “evergreen” ideas to make all year round.

 I do admit I was a bit mind boggled as to why we can’t eat these cookies, but loved them way more than I did “the eating kind”.
-The sense of pride when I saw my DIY salt dough ornament can not be described with words.
+The sense of pride when I saw my DIY ornament can not be described with words.
 And it lasted for years!

 How to Make Salt Dough – the Super Easy Recipe

 To make the dough you will need the following ingredients:

 - flour (1 cup)